nf-core/dualrnaseq/docs/usage.md

 `--transcriptome_pathogen`

-> Note: If using multiple specific parameters, it may be a good idea to choose this option if you observe clashes pipeline-specific parameters and those supplied in `igenomes.config`.
+> Note: If using pipeline-specific parameters, it may be a good idea to disable the iGenomes configuration file (`--igenomes_ignore`), to avoid chashes between pipeline-specific parameters and those supplied in `igenomes.config`.

-`--igenomes_ignore`

 ### 4.2 Annotation

 Host-based annotations are generally more uniform in design than pathogen annotations, where different terms for the same feature are often used.
-For example, in Human annotations (.gff or .gtf), main features are defined as genes and exons, and associated with gene_id, transcript_id and other uniform identifiers.
+For example, in Human annotation files, main features are defined as genes, transcripts and exons, and associated with gene_id, transcript_id and other uniform identifiers.
 When extracting features, this uniform naming convention makes this straight forward.
 However, bacterial naming conventions are less uniform.
 Names for features include genes, CDS, ID, Name, locus_tag amongst others.

-We have defined four parameters for both the host and pathogen to account for these differences in convensions - and should be modified when needed.
+We have defined four parameters for both the host and pathogen to account for these differences in conventions - and should be modified when needed.
 Default values are shown below:

 Host: